CircuitVerse/Interactive-Book/docs/Latches/latches.md

 Latches operate with enable signal, which is level sensitive.
 Whereas, flip-flops are edge sensitive.
 We will discuss about flip-flops in next module.
 Latches are basic storage elements that operate with signal levels (rather than signal transitions).
-Latches controlled by a clock transition are flip-flops.
-Latches are level-sensitive devices.
-Latches are useful for the design of the asynchronous sequential circuit.
+They are level-sensitive devices, that are useful for the design of the asynchronous sequential circuits.
+They, generally, have 2 inputs and 1 output pins.
+And the process where the output of the circuit depends on the previous state and the present input value(s) supplied, with the output value being constant (changing only for a particular condition in the input(s)), is referred to as latching.

 ## Differences between Latches and Flip-Flops